-USDA offers a simplified application form for working capital projects requesting less than \$50,000.
-Many of the smaller grants are single farmer projects for which larger-scale working capital applications are unnecessarily complex.
-If you are applying for working capital under the simplified application, you are not required to provide an independent feasibility study or business plan.
+USDA offers a simplified application for working capital projects requesting less than \$50,000.
+Many smaller grants are single farmer projects for which larger working capital applications are unnecessarily complex.

 Agricultural Producer Eligibility

 Agricultural producers eligible for the program include farmers, ranchers, and harvesters, including loggers and fishers.
 The applicant producer(s) must supply the majority (more than fifty percent) of the commodity needed for the project and demonstrate the project will expand the customer base and increase revenues.
 An agricultural producer group, a farmer or rancher cooperative, or a majority-controlled producer-based business venture applicant must demonstrate that it is entering an emerging market it has not served for more than 2 years.
 Businesses with majority farmer ownership are eligible but cannot make up more than 10 percent of total awarded funds.